dasannikov/Vault/README.md

 - Fast (Native code)
 - No C# allocations and GC
 - You manage your memory (`Free` means delete container and release memory)
-- Don't use any Unity3D features. **Universal C# code**.
-Can works with any .net code
+- Doesn't use any Unity3D features. **Universal C# code**.
+Can works with any .NET code

 ## Vault.List
 `Vault.List` is continius container of unmanaged types with dynamic size and ability to remove element.
 Similar to C++ `std::vector` container and C# `List<T>`.
 Main porpose of `Vault.List` is dynamic and fast creation of arrays with abillity to free memory without GC.